 - OEMs are focusing on digital car demos to showcase the features and specs of the car.

 Although the automobile industry in India has witnessed the worst sales in March 2020 due to the lockdown, there has been an increase in online bookings.
 Some of the leading players in the automobile industry are already gearing up towards digitizing every aspect of the car selling process, such as sales, marketing, and customer relations to guarantee a strong comeback after the pandemic.
 And others have been relying on technology even before the pandemic to drive business and retain customer relations.
-For example, an automated platform like NeoDove for communication and prospect management has helped dealers of OEMs like TATA and Bajaj manage their employee engagement and customer relations successfully.
+For example, an automated telecalling software like NeoDove for communication and prospect management has helped dealers of OEMs like TATA and Bajaj manage their employee engagement and customer relations successfully.

 3. The Change in Preference